 - Test Reagent

-Bile solubility test can define as the qualitative method that primarily isolates the bile sensitive Streptococcus pneumoniae and bile resistant α-haemolytic Streptococci, based on the stimulation of autolysin amidase by the bile salt reagent.
-Streptococcus pneumoniae undergoes cell-lysis by the action of bile salt reagent and refers as “Bile soluble organisms” while the others are not.
+Bile solubility test refers to the qualitative method that primarily isolates the bile sensitive Streptococcus pneumoniae and bile resistant α-haemolytic Streptococci.
+It depends on the stimulation of autolysin amidase by the bile salt reagent.
+Streptococcus pneumoniae undergoes cell-lysis by the action of bile salt reagent and called “Bile soluble organisms”.

-It involves direct and indirect method, where the bile salt reagent can be added directly on to the isolated test organism and indirectly added to the medium containing saline and heavy suspension of the test organism.
+It involves direct and indirect method, in which the bile salt reagent can be added directly over the isolated test organism and indirectly added to the medium containing saline and heavy suspension of the test specimen.

 Principle of Bile Solubility Test